 Dates:

-Wednesday, January 11, 2023
+Wednesday, April 19, 2023 Wednesday, May 17, 2023

-Wednesday, February 8, 2023Wednesday, March 15, 2023

-PDT Tab - Position designation assesses duties and responsibilities of a position to determine the potential damage resulting from the misconduct of an individual occupying the position.
+Wednesday, June 14, 2023PDT Tab - Position designation assesses duties and responsibilities of a position to determine the potential damage resulting from the misconduct of an individual occupying the position.
 Designating positions using the Position Designation Automated Tool (PDT) determines the level of investigative vetting required for a position.
 Proper position designation is the foundation for an effective and consistent suitability and personnel security program.
 Parts 1400 and 731 of Title 5, Code of Federal Regulations establish the requirements for designating the risk and sensitivity of positions covered by those regulations.
 This half-day training course is intended for individuals involved in assessing risk and sensitivity to determine the appropriate investigative requirements of the position.

 Upon completion of the course, attendees will: